robsoncouto/arduino-songs/README.md

 ![alt tag](hardware.png)

 There are two kinds of piezo buzzers: active and passive.
-The active one that plays a specific pitch when powevered and are not good for this purpose.
+The active one that plays a specific pitch when powevered and is not good for this purpose.
 The passive kind functions like a speaker, reproducing the pitch you apply to it.
 You can test the piezo speaker with the "blink" example, the good piezo speaker will just click, while the other kind will play a pitch every other second.

 ## List of tunes